Priligy tablets (Dapoxetine Hydrochloride)

 How to Take Priligy tablets

-Priligy should be taken as needed when sexual activity is anticipated, not as a daily medication.
+Priligy should be taken when sexual activity is anticipated, not on a daily basis.

 Dosage Instructions